jonas-kgomo/Consortium/content/home/marketing/declarative.md

 ---

-OA advocates want OA instead of subscriptions & reduced profit margins, not reduced investment in innovation and quality
+OA advocates want OA instead of subscriptions & reduced profit margins, not reduced investment in innovation and quality.